Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Polanco Restaurants and Bars

--Dulce Patria (a modern twist on traditional Mexican dishes, restaurant design is very simple with an 80’s flare, book reservation 1 month in advance)
+Dulce Patria (a modern twist on traditional Mexican dishes, restaurant design is very simple with an 80’s flare, book a reservation 1 month in advance)

--Quintonil (book reservation 2 months in advance, one of the top 5 restaurants in Mexico City, will visit next time)
+Quintonil (book a reservation 2 months in advance, one of the top 5 restaurants in Mexico City, will visit next time)

 Day 3: Cooking Class, Castillo de Chapultepec, and the Roma Neighborhood

-With no time for breakfast, we went straight to our cooking class at 9 am in Roma’s Aura Authentic.
+With no time for breakfast, we went straight to our cooking class at 9 am at Roma’s Aura Authentic.
 Luckily, our chef-teacher, Graciela, already had breakfast in mind for us.
 Before preparing homemade salsa, a zucchini salad, tortillas from scratch, white mole, and cornbread, we ventured out to a local market for ingredients.
-On the way, we stopped at a delicious corner quesadilla stand to taste a familiar dish in a not-so-familiar way (quesadillas in Mexico City are made without cheese and filled with a variety of ingredients including squash blossom and cactus).
+On the way, we stopped at a delicious corner quesadilla stand to taste a familiar dish in a not-so-familiar way (quesadillas in Mexico City are made without cheese and filled with a variety of ingredients, including squash blossom and cactus).
 After learning about the differences between peppers of various regions, we capped our first meal with Oaxaca worms, grasshoppers, and flying worms (and, yes, we did taste each and they tasted good).
-Once we returned to the kitchen, we began preparing our master feast that finished with a traditional birthday song and a candle on cornbread.
+Once we returned to the kitchen, we began preparing our master feast, which ended with a traditional birthday song and a candle on cornbread.

 With daylight hours to spare, Sammy and I Ubered to Latin America’s biggest park, Chapultepec.
-During our visit to the Castillo de Chapultepec, we hired a docent to explain its history.
+During our visit to the Castillo de Chapultepec, we hired a docent to guide us through its history.
 Soon after, we returned to Roma for Italian cuisine at Rosetta and a night of cocktails in the same area.

 Parque Mexico